litong01/newetcd/README.md

 # pathecho
-Echo the request path as the response
+Echo the request path as the response body

-This is a simple golang app which response to a request url as its response body.
-This is specifically made to accomendate letencrypt dns challenge.
+This is a simple golang app which responses to a request url as its response body.
+This was specifically made to accomendate letencrypt dns challenge.